Essay 16-04 -- Summary Of Essay Four Part One: Formal Logic And Change

 The same problems afflict other DM-inspired criticisms of principles dialecticians claim to have found in FL-textbooks.

-In addition, DM-theorists are invariably unclear what the "A"s in these alleged FL-'laws' are supposed to stand for.
-Based on the above, and on other passages quoted elsewhere at this site (for example, here),it is obvious that DM theorists regularly confuse these letters with one or more of the following: propositions, judgements, properties, qualities, words, objects, processes, predicates, statements, assertions, type-sentences, token-sentences, concepts, ideas, beliefs, thoughts, categories, phrases, clauses, relations, relational expressions, indexicals, places, times, names, and "existences".
+In addition, DM-theorists are invariably unclear what the As in these alleged FL-'laws' are supposed to stand for.
+Based on the above, and on other passages quoted elsewhere at this site (for example, here),it is obvious that DM theorists regularly confuse these letters with one or more of the following: propositions, judgements, properties, qualities, words, objects, processes, predicates, statements, assertions, type-sentences, token-sentences, concepts, ideas, beliefs, thoughts, categories, phrases, clauses, relations, relational expressions, indexicals, places, times, names, and, in one case, "existences" (i.e., anything in the universe!).

-The significance of logical disorder of this magnitude lies not so much with the unmitigated confusion it creates, but with the fact that the vast majority of the DL-faithful have not even noticed it!
+The significance of logical disorder of this magnitude lies not so much with the unmitigated confusion it creates, but with the fact that the vast majority of the DL-faithful haven't even noticed it!

-And when this is pointed out to them, they simply complain about "pedantry"!
+And, even when this is pointed out to them, they complain about "pedantry", or "semantics"!
+[On my alleged 'pedantry', see here.]

 2400 years ago (and despite his own confusions) Aristotle was far clearer about such things than all these 'dialectical logicians' put together.